jadonk/make-things-book/Failure.md

 # Why Does Technology Fail?

-An introduction to Maker ethics
+Subtitle: An introduction to Maker ethics

 ## A Diagnosis of Failure